1possible/BeeBot/README.md

 ## :question: About the project

+This project was made as part of the eurobot 2024 competition.
 The purpose of this project is create a robot that will be able to take the plants and put them in a greenhousse before going to the last greenhouse to "recharge" the robot.
+This robot will also be accompanied by 2 PAMI (PAMI-ONE and PAMI-TWO).

 ## :rocket: Getting started